Knot complements decomposing into prisms: Introduction

 \begin{corollary} In addition to the figure-eight and dodecahedral knot complements, there are at least four more hyperbolic knot complements in $\mathbb{S}^3$ that have closed immersed totally geodesic surfaces. \end{corollary}

 To motivate our next corollary, we note that the three previously known knots in $\mathbb{S}^3$ whose complements have hidden symmetries are each alternating.
-But since the knot complements of \Cref{cor_geodesic} have hidden symmetries, by \cite{MenascoReid} they are not alternating.
+But since the knot complements of \Cref{cor_geodesic} have closed, embedded totally geodesic surfaces, by \cite{MenascoReid} they are not alternating.
 More broadly, from the other works cited in this subsection's first paragraph we obtain:

 \begin{corollary} There exist knots in $\mathbb{S}^3$ with complements admitting hidden symmetries that are neither alternating, almost alternating, toroidally alternating, nor Montesinos. \end{corollary}